symeon158/-Sales-Forecasting-with-Prophet-and-Streamlit/README.md

 2. **View Results**: Use the dropdown menu to select a combination and view the forecast plot, error metrics, and hyperparameters.
 3. **Swipe for Dashboard**: Navigate through the dashboard to delve into performance metrics and other visualizations.

-## Files and Code Explanation
+## Code Explanation

 ### sales_forecasting

 This directory contains the core functionality of the project.

-#### app.py
+#### fboptuna.py

-`app.py` is the main Streamlit application that controls the user interface and functionality.
+`fboptuna.py` is the main Streamlit application that controls the user interface and functionality.

 - **Train Model**:
     - The user clicks the "Train Model" button to initiate the forecasting process.